School of Information Technology & Computing

 Computer science supplies the theoretical and technical basis in the fundamentals of computing in such areas as principles of programming, algorithms, data structures, databases and programming languages.

-Graduates of our software engineering program will be prepared for careers requiring skills in the design, implementation and requirements analysis and product and process measurement and will be able to contribute hugely in any software development project with flexible roles.
+Graduates of our software engineering program will be prepared for careers requiring skills in the design, implementation and testing of a variety of software systems.
+They will also be equipped with requirements analysis and product and process measurement and will be able to contribute hugely in any software development project with flexible roles.
+156

 Graduates of the AUN Software Engineering program are expected to be ready for the growing software & IT industry.
 Some of the possible job titles our graduates can expect to hold include: